oracle/graal/truffle/docs/HostCompilation.md

 If there are methods that exceed the budget limit, then the recommendation is to optimize such nodes by adding more PE boundaries.
 If a method exceeds the limit, it is likely that the same code also has a high cost for runtime compilation.

-The inlining decisions performed by this phase is best debugged with `-H:Log=TruffleHostInliningPhase,~CanonicalizerPhase,~GraphBuilderPhase` on SVM or  `-Dgraal.Log=TruffleHostInliningPhase,~CanonicalizerPhase,~GraphBuilderPhase` on HotSpot.
+The inlining decisions performed by this phase is best debugged with `-H:Log=TruffleHostInliningPhase,~CanonicalizerPhase,~GraphBuilderPhase` for native images or  `-Dgraal.Log=TruffleHostInliningPhase,~CanonicalizerPhase,~GraphBuilderPhase` on HotSpot.

 Consider the following example, which shows previously described common patterns of partial evaluatable code in Truffle interpreters: